miracle101000/tap_infinity/privacy.md

-# Tap Infinity Privacy Policy
+# 10,000,000 Clicks Privacy Policy

 Last Updated:  December 5, 2023

-Welcome to Tap Infinity!
-This Privacy Policy describes how Tap Infinity ("we," "us," or "our") collects, uses, and shares information when you use our "Tap Infinity" game app (the "App").
+Welcome to 10,000,000 Clicks!
+This Privacy Policy describes how 10,000,000 Clicks ("we," "us," or "our") collects, uses, and shares information when you use our "10,000,000 Clicks" game app (the "App").

-By using Tap Infinity, you agree to the collection and use of information in accordance with this Privacy Policy.
+By using 10,000,000 Clicks, you agree to the collection and use of information in accordance with this Privacy Policy.
 If you do not agree with the terms of this Privacy Policy, please do not use the App.

 ## Information We Collect

 ### Usage Data

-Tap Infinity does not collect any personally identifiable information.
+10,000,000 Clicks does not collect any personally identifiable information.
 We may collect non-personally identifiable information about how the App is accessed and used ("Usage Data").
 This may include information such as your device's Internet Protocol address (e.g., IP address), device type, operating system version, and the time and date of your use of the App.

 ## How We Use Information